AMERICAN BULLY BREED STANDARD

 Displaying or possessing aggressive behavior towards humans

-Note: Although some level of dog aggression is a rare characteristic in dominant males and females, handlers will be expected to comply with ABFSA policy regarding dog temperament at ABFSA and KUSA events.
+Note: Although some level of dog aggression is a rare characteristic in dominant males and females, handlers will be expected to comply with ABFSA policy regarding dog temperament at ABFSA and ABRSA events.